-Custom Pet Portraits in Pastel
+Custom Pet Portraits in Pencil

 Portrait Details

-The price of the portrait depends on the size you would like.
-From experience I find portraits that focus on the head, in particular the eyes, work the best.
+Portraits that focus on the head, in particular the eyes, work the best.
 So I primarily offer head studies which include part of the neck.
-Dogs and horses definitely work best when focusing on the head.
-Sometimes though cats might look good in a pose, like the example below.
-This will often depend on your photographs (see more info on photographs below).
+Dogs and horses definitely work well when focusing on the head.

-Paper Size: 30cm x 24cm
+Paper Size: 27.9 cm x 35.6 cm

 Price (unframed) : £80